the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 > Come up with workshops and retreats around this work.
 > Take it, run, go, grow, innovate, emerge.

-That’s what Kirstie brought into _The Turing Way_ and the TPS Programme at the Turing.
+That’s what I brought into _The Turing Way_.

 Remember that you can make adjustments to this text yourself as your understanding evolves.
-> In fact, she - we - hope that you do.
+> In fact, I - we - hope that you already do it.
 > Thank you for being here.

 ```{admonition} The Principles of Emergent Strategy